aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### <a id="debug-configuration-validation"></a> Debug Configuration Validations

-The following validation checks are performed when running an `aws-sam` Debug Configuration
+The Toolkit performs the following validation checks when launching an `aws-sam` Debug Configuration:

+-   Errors (launch is stopped, user is informed):

--   does the referenced SAM template file exist
+    -   the referenced SAM template file does not exist
--   does the referenced SAM Template resource exist
+    -   the referenced SAM Template resource does not exist
--   is the referenced SAM Template resource a supported type (for example, a Lambda function)
+    -   the referenced SAM Template resource is not a supported type (for example, isn't a Lambda function)
--   is the lambda function runtime supported by the Toolkit
+    -   the lambda function runtime is not supported by the Toolkit

+-   Warnings (launch is not stopped, user is informed):
--   are there any environment variables do not exist in the SAM Template? (these surface to the user as warnings, and don't stop the debug session)
+    -   environment variables that are defined in the debug configuration, but do not exist in the SAM Template

 ### <a id="eligible-lambda-handler"></a> What is an eligible Lambda Handler